GinoBiasioli/AI-Agent-for-Customer-Retention/README.md

-# AI CRM Agent for Personalized Lifecycle Campaigns
+# AI Agent for Customer Retention and Campaign Automation

 This project turns raw customer transactional data into lifecycle marketing strategy and campaign execution.
 It samples real customer records, derives CRM-ready attributes such as churn risk and lifecycle stage, infers the most relevant campaign goal, and generates a three-email sequence for each selected customer.